ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 Now that we have established a set of good quality target loci, we are ready to align our sequences.

 5. To keep things neat, make a directory to hold your alignments: `mkdir Aligns`.
-This directory should have been created within the `eeb462share` directory.
-Confirm using this command: `ls $SCSRATCH/eeb462share`
+This directory should have been created within your `$SCRATCH` directory.
+Confirm using this command: `ls $SCSRATCH`

-Right now the target sequences only include the loci names.
+Right now, the target sequences only include the locus names.
 We need to **append the species name to each locus**, otherwise we won’t be able to identify to which species loci belong to once they are aligned.
 (The references are already appended with “`O_niloticus`".)
 We also need to **separate all sequences into their own files** because we will have to concatenate them by locus, rather than by species like they are now, for MUSCLE to align them.

 6. Run the code below to do these two things: